 Tip 1: Focus on scenarios a senior house officer (SHO) would encounter in the UK

 The questions that are asked of you in the PLAB 1 examination are the same as what would be expected of a doctor who has completed one year of clinical practice following graduation from medical school.
 This is clearly mentioned by the GMC.
 Keep this in mind when preparing!
 Over the years, we have found that candidates get lost in too much detail and prepare as though they are sitting specialty postgraduate examinations.

 Tip 2: Do not give it a lazy attempt.
 Do it once and give it your best shot!

 The PLAB examination is an investment in yourself and your future life; please take it seriously.
 You are investing time and money into registering for the examination, sitting the IELTS or OET, paying the fees and travelling to the UK.

 Be sure to give the PLAB your best shot, so that you do not have any regrets later on!
-I would advise that you organise your time, create a study schedule, inspect the syllabus, practice yourself and attend a PLAB 1 Course .
+We advise that you organize your time, create a study schedule, inspect the syllabus, practice yourself, and consider attending a course.
 All of these steps will give you a well rounded approach to the PLAB 1 and maximise your chances of success.

 Tip 4: Conquer the material system by system.

 The PLAB 1 syllabus is huge and the range of topics that can be assessed is vast.
 When one first approaches it, it can be overwhelming.
 We suggest you split the course by specialty and target one at a time.